slhck/ffmpeg-normalize/README.md

 ## FAQ

+### What options should I choose for the EBU R128 filter?
+What is linear and dynamic mode?

+EBU R128 is a method for normalizing audio loudness across different tracks or programs.
+It works by analyzing the audio content and adjusting it to meet specific loudness targets.
+The main components are:

+* Integrated Loudness (I): The overall loudness of the entire audio.
+* Loudness Range (LRA): The variation in loudness over time.
+* True Peak (TP): The maximum level of the audio signal.

+The normalization process involves measuring these values (input) and then applying gain adjustments to meet target levels (output), typically -23 LUFS for integrated loudness.
+You can also specify a target loudness range (LRA) and true peak level (TP).

+**Linear mode** applies a constant gain adjustment across the entire audio file.
+This is generally preferred because:

+* It preserves the original dynamic range of the audio.
+* It maintains the relative loudness between different parts of the audio.
+* It avoids potential artifacts or pumping effects that can occur with dynamic processing.

+**Dynamic mode**, on the other hand, can change the volume dynamically throughout the file.
+While this can achieve more consistent loudness, it may alter the original artistic intent and potentially introduce audible artifacts (possibly due to some bugs in the ffmpeg filter).

+For most cases, linear mode is recommended.
+Dynamic mode should only be used when linear mode is not suitable or when a specific effect is desired.
+In some cases, `loudnorm` will still fall back to dynamic mode, and a warning will be printed to the console.
+Here's when this can happen:

+* When the input loudness range (LRA) is larger than the target loudness range: If the input file has a loudness range that exceeds the specified loudness range target, the loudnorm filter will automatically switch to dynamic mode.
+This is because linear normalization alone cannot reduce the loudness range without dynamic processing (limiting).
+The `--keep-loudness-range-target` option can be used to keep the input loudness range target above the specified target.

+* When the required gain adjustment to meet the integrated loudness target would result in the true peak exceeding the specified true peak limit.
+This is because linear processing alone cannot reduce peaks without affecting the entire signal.
+For example, if a file needs to be amplified by 6 dB to reach the target integrated loudness, but doing so would push the true peak above the specified limit, the filter might switch to dynamic mode to handle this situation.
+If your content allows for it, you can increase the true peak target to give more headroom for linear processing.
+If you're consistently running into true peak issues, you might also consider lowering your target integrated loudness level.

+At this time, the `loudnorm` filter in ffmpeg does not provide a way to force linear mode when the input loudness range exceeds the target or when the true peak would be exceeded.
+The `--keep-loudness-range-target` option can be used to keep the input loudness range target above the specified target, but it will not force linear mode in all cases.
+We are working on a solution to handle this automatically!

 ### The program doesn't work because the "loudnorm" filter can't be found

 Make sure you run a recent ffmpeg version and that `loudnorm` is part of the output when you run `ffmpeg -filters`.
 Many distributions package outdated ffmpeg versions, or (even worse), Libav's `ffmpeg` disguising as a real `ffmpeg` from the FFmpeg project.